chrisl8/ArloBot/README.md

 Follow the excellent [Arlo Robot Assembly Guide](https://learn.parallax.com/tutorials/robot/arlo/arlo-robot-assembly-guide "Assembly Guide") at Parallax to both assemble and test your Arlo Robot platform.
  Be sure you have fully understood and run all of their tests before moving on with using ROS.

-Check out my blog: [ArloBot Build Index](https://ekpyroticfrood.net/?p=162 "Ekpyrotic Frood Blog")
+Check out my blog: [ArloBot Build Index](https://log.voidshipephemeral.space/Arlobot/ArloBot+Build+Index "Ekpyrotic Frood Blog")

 And also jump on the [Parallax Forums](https://forums.parallax.com/ "Parallax Forums") and start searching and asking questions!

 Because the Arlo platform comes as a kit, building it should be pretty straight forward, but we will all help you out with any problems you run into.
-Ask questions in the [Parallax Forums](https://forums.parallax.com/ "Parallax Forums"), on [GitHub](https://github.com/chrisl8/ArloBot/issues "Create an Issue"), on the [ROS for Arlobot Google Group](https://groups.google.com/g/ros-for-arlobot "ROS for Arlobot"), and on my [blog](https://ekpyroticfrood.net/ "My Blog").
+Ask questions in the [Parallax Forums](https://forums.parallax.com/ "Parallax Forums"), on [GitHub](https://github.com/chrisl8/ArloBot/issues "Create an Issue") and on the [ROS for Arlobot Google Group](https://groups.google.com/g/ros-for-arlobot "ROS for Arlobot").

 Once your robot is built, you can use this package.